MicrosoftDocs/well-architected/well-architected/devops/monitor-collection-data-storage.md

 You will also need to collect platform diagnostics to get a holistic view.
 For example, Windows event logs, performance counters, diagnostic infrastructure logs, and logs from the management plane.
 [Azure platform logs](/azure/azure-monitor/essentials/platform-logs-overview) addresses all those needs.
 Here are some recommendations:

-- Collect Azure Activity Logs to get audit information.
+- Collect **Azure Activity Logs** to get audit information.
 These logs are useful in detecting configuration changes to Azure resources.
-- Enable resource- or infrastructure- level monitoring throughout the application.
+- Enable **resource- or infrastructure- level monitoring** throughout the application.
 This type of logs includes information emitted by  platform services such as Azure VMs, Express Route or SQL Database, and also third-party solutions.
 Configure application resources to route diagnostic logs and metrics to the chosen log aggregation technology.
-- Enforce consistency.
-You can use Azure Policy to ensure the consistent use of diagnostic settings across the application, to enforce the desired configuration for each Azure service.
+- **Enforce consistency.** You can use Azure Policy to ensure the consistent use of diagnostic settings across the application, to enforce the desired configuration for each Azure service.
-- Collect logs and metrics available for critical internal dependencies.
-This information gives you visibility into the operational state of critical internal dependencies, such as a shared NVA or Express Route connections, and others.
+- **Collect logs and metrics available for critical internal dependencies.** This information gives you visibility into the operational state of critical internal dependencies, such as a shared NVA or Express Route connections, and others.

-**Which log aggregation technology is used to collect logs and metrics from Azure resources?**
-***

 There are many options for a collection service for aggregating infrastructure and resource logs.
 Azure Log Analytics or Splunk, are popular choices for collating logs and metrics across all application components for subsequent evaluation.
 Resources may include Azure IaaS, nd PaaS services, and third-party appliances such as firewalls or anti-malware solutions used in the application.
 For instance, if Azure Event Hubs is used, the Diagnostic Settings should be configured to push logs and metrics to the data sink.

 Understanding usage helps with right-sizing of the workload, but additional cost for logging needs to be accepted and included in the cost model.

 ## Collection strategies